oracle-livelabs/database/23cfree/js-generic-modules-environments/modules-environments.md

 In this lab, you will:

-- Objective 1
-- Objective 2
-- Objective 3
+- Create a database session
+- Create JavaScript modules
+- Perform naming resolution using MLE environments
+- View dictionary information about modules and environments

 ### Prerequisites (Optional)